Pediatric fertility preservation

 Child life specialists are available to help your child feel as comfortable as possible about their fertility preservation method.
 Psychologists can also help you and your child prepare by coping with the emotional challenges of the diagnosis and treatment.

-What questions should I ask my provider about Pediatric Fertility Preservation?
+What questions should I ask my provider about pediatric fertility preservation?

 • What is my child’s risk of infertility from the treatments they will receive?